-Splitting at conditionals creates the representation that Bodik et al. have called the Extended Static Single Assignment form [6].
+Splitting at conditionals create the representation that Bodik et al. have called the Extended Static Single Assignment form [6].
 However, contrary to Bodik et al., we take transitive dependences between variables into consideration.
 Conditional tests, such as $cond = a < b; \text{br}(cond, l)$, lead us to split the live ranges of a and b at both sides of the branch.
-We name the variables created at the "true" side of the branch a_t and b_t and the variables created at the "false" side of it a_f and b_f .
+We use copies to split live ranger after conditionals.
+We name the variables created at the "true" side of the branch a_t and b_t , and the variables created at the "false" side of it a_f and b_f .
 As a convenience, we shall mark these copies with a σ , indicating that they have been introduced due to live range splitting at conditionals.
-We emphasize that these σ 's are just a notation to help the reader to understand our way to split live ranges and have no semantics other than being ordinary copies3.
+We emphasize that these σ 's are just a notation to help the reader to understand our way to split live ranges, and have no semantics other than being ordinary copies4.
 We borrow this notation from Ananian's work [2], who would also indicate live range splitting at branches with σ -functions.